Thirty semester hours of government, at least 18 of which must be upper-division.

 No more than six hours of internship coursework may be counted toward the major, including transfer credit earned in internship courses at other institutions of higher education.

-No student may register for more than nine semester hours of government in one semester without the consent of an undergraduate adviser in the Department of Government.
+No student may register for more than nine semester hours of government in one semester without the consent of an undergraduate advisor in the Department of Government.